Nuclei-Software/nuclei-sdk/doc/source/quickstart.rst

 Please check :ref:`design_board` and find your board's page, and follow **Setup** section to setup your hardware, mainly **JTAG debugger driver setup and on-board connection setup**.

-* Power on the **RVStar** board, and use USB Type-C data cable to connect the board and your PC, make sure you have setup the JTAG driver correctly, and you can see JTAG port and serial port.
+* Power on the :ref:`design_board_gd32vf103v_rvstar` board, and use USB Type-C data cable to connect the board and your PC, make sure you have setup the JTAG driver correctly, and you can see JTAG port and serial port.
 * Open a UART terminal tool such as |teraterm| or |minicom|, and minitor the serial port of the Board, the UART baudrate is *115200 bps*